 Child showing symptoms of asthma / having asthma attack

-1. I can confirm that [name] has been diagnosed with asthma has been prescribed an inhaler. (circle as appropriate)
+1. I can confirm that [name has been prescribed an inhaler. (cir] has been diagnosed with asthma cle as appropriate)

-2. [name] has a working, in-date inhaler, clearly labelled with their name, which is kept in their drawer in the medical room.
+2. [name] has a v their name, which is kept in their draw working, in-date inhaler, clearly labelled with ver in the medical room.

-3. In the event of [name] displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for them to receive salbutamol from an emergency inhaler held by the School for such purposes.
+if their inhaler is not available or is un] displaying symptoms of asthma, and usable, I consent for them to receive r held by the School for such purposes.

 Signed: Date:

 Name (print)

 Child's name:

 Class:

 Parents address and contact details:

 Telephone: